 Over the course of a season on the Farm, young people gain a strong foundation of agricultural skills and investigate critical issues affecting our community, such as food access, unemployment, and obesity.
-They hone their abilities to educate and advocate: communicating their knowledge through media projects [hotlink to Digital Horizons] and through special events, such as the Red Hook Harvest Festival.
+They hone their abilities to educate and advocate: communicating their knowledge through media projects and through special events.

 Teens who participate in our year-long program acquire the skills and knowledge necessary to achieve their educational and employment goals and are prepared to lead their peers and community towards a more just and sustainable future.
 Youth who return for additional seasons on the farm receive intensive leadership training, participate in local and national conferences, and guide first-year participants through the basics of agriculture.